 Here’s an example.
 Let’s say that Ann is walking down the street listening to a podcast.
 She’s so involved in the conversation that she forgets to take out at least one of her earbuds before crossing a busy Montclair intersection.
 She steps out into the crosswalk when a car makes a right-hand turn onto the road she is crossing.
 She car strikes her and she becomes seriously injured.
 It turns out that the driver of the car failed to look both ways before making its turn and, as a result, did not see Ann in the crosswalk.
 Since Ann was in violation of the city’s new cell phone ordinance, she will be deemed to be partially responsible for the accident.
 If she hadn’t been distracted by her phone she may have been able to avoid the crash.
 After a thorough investigation, it is determined that both Ann and the car’s driver are 50 percent at-fault for the accident.
 As a result, Ann will only be entitled to recover 50 percent of any damages she suffers.
 At the same time, the driver of the car will only be entitled to recover 50 percent of any damages he suffered in the crash.

 Los Angeles Pedestrian Accident Attorney

 Montclair will probably be the first of many Los Angeles-area cities to impose restrictions on pedestrian cell phone use.
 Any efforts to reduce the area’s pedestrian death rate will likely be embraced.
 If you have been injured in a Los Angeles pedestrian accident you may be entitled to compensation.
 However, violating local laws can limit the amount of compensation you can receive.
-Contact Los Angeles personal injury attorney Joshua W. Glotzer today to request a free consultation and learn more.
+Contact personal injury lawyer Joshua W. Glotzer today to request a free consultation and learn more.